brycewray/hugo-site/content/posts/2021/12/gems-in-rough-12.md

 [^GAterm]: *GA*, in this case, means *general availability*.

-The upshot: to CFP aficionados---and also any who may be curious about giving the platform a try but are understandably leery about the drawbacks of CFP's current build process---I say, "Hang in there.
+The upshot: to CFP aficionados --- and also any who may be curious about giving the platform a try but are understandably leery about the drawbacks of CFP's current build process --- I say, "Hang in there.
 Help is on the way.
 I've seen it and it works."

 ## Remember the sitemap